dima74/factorio-mods-localization/README.md

 You are done!
 Now share link to [this Crowdin project][2] with translators

 ## How to translate using Crowdin
 We have single Crowdin project.
 It consists of several folders, each folder corresponds to one mod.
-So, here is instruction how to translate specific mod:
+So, here are instructions how to translate specific mod:

 1. Go to [Crowdin project page][2]
 2. Select language